 Read More: Worst Movies on Netflix

 16. Loev (2015)

-Apparently, they both have gone through a failed relationship and the weekend getaway gives them a perfect chance to bind together yet again.
-After a set of initial quarrels, they meet over a dinner where Alex, Sahil’s boyfriend also shows up which complicates the matter further.
+Apparently, they both have gone through a failed relationship in the past, and the weekend getaway gives them a perfect chance to bind their bond together again.
+After a set of initial quarrels, they meet over a dinner where Alex, Sahil’s boyfriend, also shows up, which complicates the matter further.
 One of the few handfuls of gay movies as far as Indian cinema is concerned, ‘Loev’ was praised by critics and audiences alike as a milestone and a benchmark feature film.

 Read More: Best Stoner Movies on Netflix

-Read More: Best Suspense Movies on Netflix
+Read More: Best Motivational Movies on Netflix

-15. Alex Strangelove (2018)
+11. Alex Strangelove (2018)

-A comedy-drama at the outset, ‘Alex Strangelove’ is the narrative of Alex Truelove, a high school student who is best friends with his long-time acquaintance Claire.
-As he loses the support of his mother as she’s been diagnosed with cancer, he begins an affair with Claire who in turn, is seemingly interested in him as well.
+A comedy-drama at the outset, ‘Alex Strangelove’ is the story of Alex Truelove, a high school student who is best friends with his long-time acquaintance Claire.
+As he loses the support of his mother as she is diagnosed with cancer, Alex begins an affair with Claire, who in turn is seemingly interested in him as well.
 As they plan on having their first sexual encounter, Alex meets up with Elliot at a party.